• Skip to primary navigation

 • summer slaw Summer Slaw with Corn, Peaches, Tomatoes

-• bacon-wrapped dates with goat cheese Bacon-Wrapped Dates Stuffed with Goat Cheese
+• bacon-wrapped dates on toothpicks on an orange plate.
+Bacon-Wrapped Dates Stuffed with Goat Cheese

 • Meatballs with Romesco Sauce Party appetizer Meatballs with Romesco Sauce